steaks/leo-query/docs/next/guide/setupWithNext.md

 ### 3. Wrap Your Components

 Wrap your components with the provider.
-You will typically put your provider in a route.
 You can also fetch initial data on the server and pass it to your components.

 ```typescript
 //page.tsx